Why Long Duration Energy Storage Must Scale 50x by 2050

 1. Cost and Economic Viability

 One of the most pressing concerns in energy storage systems is cost.
-Currently, lithium-ion batteries dominate the market, but their production is resource-intensive and costly.
-LDES technologies such as flow batteries, thermal storage, and compressed air energy storage (CAES) offer promising alternatives but require further development to achieve cost parity with fossil fuel-based backup power.
+At present, the lithium-ion batteries occupy the market, but the manufacturing process is energy-intensive and uneconomical.
+The flow battery, thermal storage, and compressed air energy storage (CAES) are LDES technologies with potential, which nevertheless need more development to become cost competitive with fossil-based backup power.

 2. Technological Advancements